mia-platform/documentation/docs/getting-started/tutorials/auth-architecture.md

       ```

-## Scenario 2: Add an external Identity Provider to your project
+## Scenario 2: Integrate an external Identity Provider to your project
 In order to provide a higher security level, you may need to protect your endpoints using an external Identity Provider (IDP) such as Okta, Keycloak, etc.
-In this case, you can protect your endpoints with the login of your external IDP.
-You can also specify the groups of users that are authorized to access your endpoints.

 ![Scenario2](./img/auth-scenario2.png)